jonlpersson/ed-latimore/site/_posts/2021-02-19-8-unconventional-ways-to-get-over-someone.md

 * Give your broken heart the amount of time it needs to heal
 * Don't let a breakup determine your self-worth

 I'm not a relationship expert, but my philosophy on getting over someone—and I've got more experience than I'd like to admit on both ends of the spectrum—has served me and others well.

 It can be summed up as follows: **step out, move on, don't look back—and don't get on your back.**

-If you do this, then it won't take a lot of time before you're happier with someone **else in the next relationship.&nbsp;**
+If you do this, then it won't take a lot of time before you're happier with someone **else in the next relationship.**&nbsp;